oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 By limiting the overall refresh token lifetime to the lifetime of the initial refresh token, this ensures a stolen refresh token cannot be used indefinitely.

-Authorization servers MAY set different policies around refresh token issuance, lifetime and expiration for browser-based apps compared to other public clients.
+Authorization servers MAY set different policies around refresh token issuance, lifetime and expiration for browser-based applications compared to other public clients.